DutchVidya/Arma3Missions/README.md

 # Arma3Missions
 These are all the missions I've worked on for Combined Arms, personally hosted.
 Both V+ and Main repo versions.
+Assume if you are requesting one of these at a later date than upload that it is non functional on Main unless tested otherwise.
+V+ versions should always work as they use entirely vanilla assets and terrains.
+The folders also function as a timeline for myself, just because a folder is present does not mean it is a complete mission.
+Inquire with myself to find out if something is able to be packed, uploaded and played beforehand.